alexander-camuto/halo2-solidity-verifier/ReusableVerifier.md

     ```

 3. **Challenge Data:** Here we encode the `num_advices` and `num_challenges` needed in reading the instances, witness commitments and [generating challenges](https://hackmd.io/@axiom/SJw3p-qX3#Multi-phase-challenges).
 On the rust side of things we represent this data as a `Vec<(usize, usize)>` type.
 In the interest of keeping `Halo2VerifyingArtifact.sol` compact and storage efficient, we pack as many of these tuple elements into `U256` size words (In the EVM, all memory storage slots take up 256 bits of space).
 4. **Gate Data:** The data here consists entirely of encoded expressions that compose the polynomial constraints of each of the gates in the circuit.
-As mentioned previously in the [const expressions](https://www.notion.so/EZKL-is-5x-cheaper-to-deploy-with-new-reusable-verifier-47b99f69c1184ddea96a9fac16f19661?pvs=21) section, the original compiler translated these mathematical expressions into a format that can be executed in the EVM stack.
+As mentioned previously, the original compiler translated these mathematical expressions into a format that can be executed in the EVM stack.
 Here is how they are encoded in memory:
     1. The first slot in the space stores the total number of gates that need to be evaluated
     2. Next we allocate a new area in memory that encodes a series of intermediate operations generated from recursively evaluating a gate `Expression<F>` based on its type.
 The reusable verifier categorizes these operations into 4 different types:
         1. Advice/Fixed expression